 Facilitators delivered sessions in lecture format using power point presentations.
 Prior to the physical sessions, trainees shared their expectations which mostly included their desire to understand the relevance of monitoring of clinical trials and the importance.
 Some sessions included review of case scenarios, protocols, articles and feedback.
-The facilitators provided overview of scientific design, and research concept as the preliminary module to ensure trainees appreciate the relevance of monitoring in clinical trials research.
+The facilitators provided overview of scientific design, and research concept as the preliminary module to ensure trainees appreciate the interconnectedness of clinical trial monitoring and research design.
 The delivery also included discussions on the WhatsApp group during the four weeks of online self-paced learning.
 This ensured that trainees got a deeper understanding of different concepts that were hard for them.
-The course was blended with final two virtual sessions to mark completion.
-During the final virtual sessions, the trainees were taken through the sessions that weren't covered in the two virtual days but were available on the online course during self paced learning.
-The trainers also were able to answer any necessary questions from trainees to ensure explicit comprehension.
+The course was blended with final two virtual sessions to mark course completion.
+During the two final virtual sessions, the trainees were taken through the sessions that weren't covered in the two virtual days but were available on the online course during self-paced learning.
+The trainers were also able to answer any necessary questions from trainees to ensure explicit comprehension of the modules.